Meet the NBCRNA Board of Directors

 Pamela Chambers, DNP, EJD, MSN, CRNA

 Pamela Chambers graduated from the U.S. Army Graduate program in anesthesia nursing in 2000 with an MSN degree.
 Pamela left the military after completing 18 years of military service and attended Concord Law School, where she obtained her EJD.
 She subsequently served as adjunct faculty for CRNA students at the Asmara College of Health Sciences.
 Pamela has been active in Health Volunteers Oversees (HVO), serving on the steering committee and as the first program director for the nurse anesthesia education program for HVO in Asmara, Eritrea.
 Pamela has served on the NBCRNA standards setting panel and on the SEE committee.
 Pamela has practiced in five of the seven AANA regions during her career.
 Pamela lectures on topics related to law, such as nursing jurisprudence, and provides expert witness consultation and review on nurse anesthesia standard of care.
 Additionally, Pamela was a primary instructor of Legal Nurse Consulting for Kaplan University.
-Pamela co-authored and published research in the AANA Journal and authored a CME course in the CRNA Today eJournal; she is currently enrolled in the DNP program of Cappella University with expected completion in summer 2019.
+Pamela co-authored and published research in the AANA Journal and authored a CME course in the CRNA Today eJournal.
+Dr. Chambers' capstone project was titled, Implementation of a Quality Measures Trigger Tool in a Private Practice Anesthesia Workgroup.

 David Coffman, DO, PhD

 David Coffman is the surgeon member of the NBCRNA Board.
 He obtained his DO from Des Moines University School of Medicine and did his fellowship in trauma/surgical critical care, including burn and burn surgery training, from Yale University.
 He earned his PhD in Clinical Psychology from Capella University.
 He is an Associate Professor of Medicine and Surgery at Touro University College of Osteopathic Medicine-California (TUCOM), Vallejo, CA and a trauma surgeon with the Acute Care Surgicalist Management Group in Sacramento, CA.

 Stephen Klinkhammer, DNP, CRNA, CHSE, APNP, APN